ai-bits/ai-bits.github.io/README.md

 ![Watch Editor](images/Watch4/MyWatchFaces.PNG)

 ## Smart Watch Use Cases in 2017 and Beyond
-### Apple Watch - Wo ich sie nicht mehr vermissen möchte
+### Apple Watch - Wo ich sie nicht mehr missen möchte
 The Watch helps the old brain get up to speed again with music titles and their artists, ancient and new.
 (There used to be a time where I *knew* this.
 Long gone.
 New info occupying that space.)
 In that respect I appreciate the new BMW's FM RDS displaying this info.
 How many times did I pledge to look up the great new song that's been playing on the radio, but almost always forgot then.
 Maybe I need the Apple Watch's dictation function to make this really work.